 Siena has a fascinating history.
 As Rome, Siena has a foundation shrouded in legend.
 It’s said that the son of Remus, Senius, founded Siena.
 All around Siena, you will see references to the she-wolf nursing Romulus and Remus.
-Historians theorize that the city was founded by the Etruscans.
-The Etruscans were an advanced culture in Italy who preceded the Romans.
+Historians theorize that the Etruscans founded the city.
+The Etruscans were an advanced culture in Italy that preceded the Romans.
 Archaeologists have found that the Etruscans used irrigation, sewage, and drainage systems, all before the Romans.
 The “cloaca maxima, “great sewer” of Rome, is Etruscan.
 The first Roman roads, diversion channels, and drainage systems were Etruscan.
 Interestingly, the Etruscans are also credited with introducing the architectural arch (used for bridges, gates, and vaulted alleyways).

 After the Etruscans, the Romans turned Siena into a military post and called the colony Saenna Julia.
 The settlement seemed to disappear, and some historians think Siena may have been ruled by invading Gauls for a short period.
 Christianity was firmly rooted in Siena by the 4th century, and the Lombard Kings invaded Tuscany and Siena in the 6th century.
 Siena became a flourishing trading center under Lombard rule as it was on the main trade route and pilgrimage route to Rome from the North.
 The Via Francigena was a major road built during this period, linking Rome to France.

 The Lombards surrendered to Charlemagne (King of the Franks, who later became the Holy Roman Emperor) in the 8th century, and the Franks briefly ruled Siena and quickly married into the aristocracy.
 The clergy took over for the next few centuries, and Siena became deeply religious.
 Siena finally declared itself free from Episcopal control in the 12th century.
 Over time, the city became extremely prosperous due to new industries such as money lending, and the emerging wool trade.
 The beautiful Duomo cathedral was built in the 1100s, and the graceful Piazza del Campo (the main square in Siena) became the central meeting point for its inhabitants.
 Markets and sporting events were held, and the beautiful Gothic Palazzo Pubblico and the Torre del Mangia were built in the square.